Sweden U21 player says he was racially abused by opponent - NewsBreak

 Sweden U21 player says he was racially abused by opponent

 STOCKHOLM, Sweden (AP) — The Swedish soccer association says a player on the country’s under-21 team has claimed he was racially abused by an opponent in a European Championship qualifier against Italy.
 Anthony Elanga is a striker who plays at Manchester United.
 He says he was subjected to a racist comment in the match in Monza on Tuesday.
 Sweden under-21 coach Claes Eriksson says the team has submitted an oral report to both the referees and the match delegates.
-Sweden scored an equalizer in second-half stoppage time in a 1-1 draw.www.wcn247.com
+Sweden scored an equalizer in second-half stoppage time in a 1-1 draw.
+The Italian soccer federation has denied that any racist incident occurred.kesq.com

 Comments / 0